-5 Promoting help-so eeking, mental health a and resilience in schools Outcome What do we want to achieve?
+Promoting he lp-seeking, mental health and resilience in sc hools Outcome What do we want to achieve?
 Action How will we do it?
 Measure How will we know when it has been achieved?
 Timeline When will we do it?
 Lead Who will lead this work?
-Priority health & wellbeing framework) SafeMinds in Victoria is another example to look atneed to ensure that facilitated discussions with student about suicide or suicide related behaviours occurs 5.5 Strong relationships and trust between service providers and schools facilitate information sharing and integrated support.
-5.5.1 Establish a working group or subgroup to provide ongoing oversight and coordination to promote helpseeking, mental health and resilience in schools.
-Group is established and meets regularly. • Number and frequency of meetings • Representation of stakeholders is diverse ST CYMHS, SBYHN, Headspace Be You Coordinators, GCPHN, school representatives 5.5.2 Monitor and support linkages between schools and public mental health services (CYMHS) through the use of Ed-LinQ positions and other partnerships.
-Annual review shows all schools have access to linkages with EdLinQ programs.
-Current and ongoing GC Youth Working group?
-5.5.3 Explore pathways to communicate feedback to all the people/services involved in the care, not just GPs. ❖ Stakeholder satisfaction measures for effective communication with schools (GO's, SBYHNs) ST/MT GC Youth Working group?
-5.6 Schools and organisations are supported to feel safe with risk. s.6.1 Coordinate and promote shared learning/networkin g opportunities with the education sector and community to embed Restorative Just Culture principles and provide consistent information and guidance/framewor No of events Attendance Representation/particip ating schools Participant satisfaction MT TBD

-5 Promoting help-seeking, mental health and resilience in schools Outcome What do we want to achieve?
-Action How will we do it?
-Measure How will we know when it has been achieved?
-Timeline When will we do it?
-Lead Who will lead this work?
-Priority ks about supporting young people with suicidality, such as: Return to school safety and support plan • Restoring wellbeing in school community (Guidelines) • Identifying students for referral guidance • BE You • Headspace Postvention support 5.7 Schools with a commitment to mental health and resilience are recognised in their communities/region.
-5.7.1 Implement Gold standard achievement awards for Prevention (Wellbeing and Resilience Training for whole student body), Intervention (Gatekeeper training for parents, staff, auxiliary staff), Postvention (school support).
-Annual Review of: Health & Wellbeing Framework Curriculum delivery Implementation of Be You Nominations and awards MT GC Youth Working group?
+Priority 5.5 Strong relationships and trust between service providers and schools facilitate information 5.5.1 Establish a working group or subgroup to provide ongoing oversight and coordination to promote help-seeking, mental health and resilience in schools.
+Group is established and meets regularly.
+Number and frequency of meetings Representation of stakeholders is diverse ST CYMHS, SBYHN, Headspace Be You Coordinators, GCPHN, school representatives 3 sharing and integrated support.
+5.5.2 Monitor and support linkages between schools and public mental health services (CYMHS) through the use of Ed-LinQ positions and other partnerships.
+Annual review shows all schools have access to linkages with Ed-LinQ programs.
+A GC Youth Working group is established or identified to lead this work Current and ongoing Express interest mentalhealthaod@gcphn.com.au 2 5.5.3 Explore pathways to communicate feedback to all the people/services involved in the care, not just GPs. ❖ Stakeholder satisfaction measures for effective communication with schools (GO's, SBYHNs) A GC Youth Working group is established or identified to lead this work ST/MT Express interest mentalhealthaod@gcphn.com.au 3 5.6 Schools and organisations are supported to feel safe with risk 5.6.1 Coordinate and promote shared learning/ networking opportunities with the education sector and community to embed Restorative Just Culture principles and provide consistent information and guidance/frameworks about supporting young people with suicidality, such as: Return to school safety and support plan Restoring wellbeing in school community (Guidelines) Identifying students for referral guidance BE You Headspace Postvention support Number of events Attendance Representation/ participating schools Participant satisfaction MT Express interest mentalhealthaod@gcphn.com.au 4 5.7 Schools with a commitment to mental health and resilience are recognised in their communities/ region.
+5.7.1 Implement gold standard achievement awards for Prevention (Wellbeing and Resilience Training for whole student body), Intervention (Gatekeeper training for parents, staff, auxiliary staff), Postvention (school support).
+Annual Review of: Health & Wellbeing Framework Curriculum delivery Implementation of Be You Nominations and awards A GC Youth Working group is established or identified to lead this work МТ Express interest mentalhealthaod@ gcphn.com.au 1